 There are various forms of Multiples each suitable for different asset classes.
 Professionals in the venture industry will use Multiples based on KPIs like EBIT, Revenues etc. The critical factor in this market-oriented approach is the transaction data of the peer group.
 Data about M&A activity in the venture industry are rare, nevertheless, there are data providers on the market specializing in the venture industry.

 Step 3: Determine required return and calculate valuation for each scenario

 Many VCs determine the required return internally.
 They do not trust concepts like WACC (Weighted Average Cost of Capital) and CAPM (Capital Asset Pricing Model) due to of the incompleteness of the private equity market (you can´t replicate the payoff of an investment with a portfolio of assets).
-However, we will give a brief introduction into WACC concept which is adjustable to the venture market.
-Furthermore, we will assume the absence of debt capital in the financial forecasts, which reduces the WACC to the cost of equity (not a strong assumption approaching valuation of early stage companies).
+However, we will give a brief introduction into the WACC concept which is adjustable to the venture market.
+Furthermore, we will assume the absence of debt capital in the financial forecasts, which reduces the WACC to the cost of equity (not a strong assumption approaching the valuation of early-stage companies).

 Source: Damodaran (2009)